jowkar/focalscan/README.md

     - https://drive.google.com/open?id=0B_52viSz8FLNWFRvaUNyMGhCbHM

 6. Test the installation (gene-level analysis on breast cancer data from TCGA).
-In the following command, substitute “MCR root” for the installation direc- tory of the MATLAB compiler runtime and path to focalscan for the installation directory of FocalScan (obtained from step 3 above) (all in one line):
+In the following command, substitute “MCR root” for the installation directory of the MATLAB compiler runtime (for instance /Applications/MATLAB/MATLAB_Runtime/v901, if that is were it was installed):

     ```shell
-    focalscan MCR_root expr_csv example_data/BRCA_expr.csv seg_file example_data/BRCA_cna.seg annot_file annotation/gencode17_symbols.bed reportdir test_gene
+    focalscan MCR_path expr_csv example_data/BRCA_expr.csv seg_file example_data/BRCA_cna.seg annot_file annotation/gencode17_symbols.bed reportdir test_gene
     ```

     This might take up to 40 minutes or slightly longer, depending on processor speed and available memory.